Good Course, could be great

 Hole 6 is the first iconic tee shot.
-You are throwing 100 ft downhill to pin protected by multiple smaller trees.
+You are throwing downhill with about 50 ft of elevation change to a pin protected by multiple smaller trees.
 Go short and you will have a tough layup.
-Gun it long and you will fly right into a creek that is about 70 feet past the pin.
+Gun it long and you will fly right into a creek that is about 60 feet past the pin.
 A jump putt type throw will work for many on this hole.
 Take a picture while you are there!

 Hole 8 is one of the tougher holes on the front 9 and another beautiful hole.
 You throw down a tight fairway and try to position yourself on the middle/right side of the fairway.
 Your second shot is a RHBH hyzer shot to a pin tucked back and up to the left.
 Poor shots will leave you hiding behind trees or rolling down to a small dry creek bed about 30 feet from the pin.
 Watch for rollaways on your approach and putt.

 Hole 10 is a gettable 2, but you must avoid some small fairway trees.
-The pin sits 20 feet up on top of a steep incline that with a drop-off behind.
-Most good shots will still leave you with a challenging putt, usually uphill.
+The pin sits 15 feet up on top of a small plateau that with a drop-off behind.
+Many good shots will still leave you with a challenging putt, usually uphill.

 Hole 11 is one of the two easiest holes from the shorts and a must get if you are bleeding strokes from holes 7-9.
 Avoid hard right shots as a pond could come into play on an errant shot.
 Also, be careful not to go long left as there is a drop-off that makes disc retrieval very challenging.

 The walk to hole 12 is a bit long and confusing.
-Behind 11's pin you the path splits..
+Behind 11's pin you will see two paths.
 Follow the right path along the pond, around the bend, then down a small hill until you reach a wide trail T. Hang a right and walk down a path that is wide enough for a car until you reach hole 12.
 Keep walking, I promise the tee is there.
 Hole 12 is one of the easiest holes along with hole 11.
-Several guardian trees protect the pin, but are inside 20 feet so even hitting them will still give you a reasonable putt.
+Several guardian trees protect the pin, but are inside 30 feet so even hitting them will still give you a reasonable putt.
 A short sidearm shot works well here.

 Hole 14 is yet another iconic hole.
 The pin sits just out over a large pond that you must carry.
-Since the hole is only in the 230 range, it is very reachable.
+Since the hole is only in the 260 range, it is very reachable.
 But the pond will toy with your head.
-The pin sits dangerously close to the pond, with a drop-off a mere 15 feet away.
+The pin sits dangerously close to the pond, with a drop-off a mere 20 feet away.
 Safe players can throw a bailout shot out to the right, an easy layup, and run away with a 3.
-Riskier shots can yield a great birdie.
+Riskier shots can yield a great birdie or much, much worse.

 Hole 15 is a very straightforward, reasonable tunnel shot.
-Although the gap is wide and fair, any misses left and right, especially left, can land you in a world of trouble where par is not possible.
+Although the gap is wide and fair, any misses in the left rough can be brutal, with the right not being as bad now that some of the shrubs has been removed.
 Keep it straight, putt for birdie, but don't stray too far left or right.
 A good sidearm shot works well here and plays away from the trouble on the left.

-After hole 16, there is a hike along a path, across a bed of big rocks, up a small hill, along a car path about 300 feet, and up a small path to the right to a slightly elevated hole 17 tee.
-This is also a blind shot with a low ceiling, trees on both the left and right, and a pin that is perched on a hill with a 20 ft drop-off in front of it.
-Good shots here are hard to come by since the window is so small.
+After hole 16, there is a short hike along a path, across a bed of big rocks, up a small hill, along a car path about 300 feet, and up a small path to the right to a slightly elevated hole 17 tee.
+This is also a blind shot with a low ceiling, although the opening has been cleared a bit.
+There are trees on both the left and right, and a pin that is perched on a hill with a 15 ft drop-off in front/right of it.
+Good shots here are hard to come by since the window is so small, but it is still very deuceable.
 Be wary of roll-aways on your putts and don't be overly upset with a par.

 Hole 18 is the last of the iconic holes.
 The tee shot seems harmless, but danger lurks.
-The rough road to the right is OB, so you must watch shots too far right.
+The rough road to the right is sometimes played as OB, so you must watch shots too far right.
 But leave your drive too far left, and you will have no angle into the protected pin tucked back in the woods to the left.
 The opening is very reasonable, but placement off the tee is key if you want to attack the pin.
 A birdie 3 is a great score here, but staying inbounds and taking a 4 is not bad either.
-Follow the rough road a few hundred feet back up to the parking area and near hole 1's tee.
+If the road does not play as OB, feel free to let loose over the road.
+Follow the road a few hundred feet back up to the parking area and near hole 1's tee.

 Take a rest, you earned it.